 The mobilization of the growers in the Midi spearheaded the beginnings of strong cooperatives in this area lasting until the present day.
 Les caves coopératives or just les caves are organizations for growers to pool resources like winery equipment and marketing costs.

-Unfortunately, the strengthening of cooperatives in the Midi came at the price of sacrificing the smaller, higher quality producers of the area.
+Unfortunately, the strengthening of cooperatives in the Midi came at a cost.
+It sacrificed the smaller, higher quality producers of the area.

 High quality wines often have higher costs of production.
 In this case, quality-minded producers could no longer fetch better prices for their wines.
 The cooperatives’ power in the region – and their collective marketing directive of producing basic table wines – brought the image of the top wines from the region down.
 Thus, high quality producers were then forced to abandon their better vineyards on the hillsides.